BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_0_Understanding_Your_Lightning_Setup.md

 Supporting objectives include the ability to:

    * Use Basic Informational Commands.
-   * Create lightning channels.
+   * Create and understang Lightning channels.
    * Perform payments on the lightning network.
-   * Pay invoices.
+   * Pay and describe invoices.

 ## Table of Contents